Chapter 7 Factorial experiments

 Experiments with more than two factors can give rise to designs that involve aspects of both crossed and nested designs.
 For example, if we three factors—call them factors “A”, “B”, and “C”—we might cross factors A and B and then nest factor C within the A*B cross.

 The remainder of this chapter concerns factorial designs.
 We will begin by studying a two-factor cross.
 Most of the ideas involved in analyzing factorial designs can be mastered by studying a two-factor cross.
-We will conclude this chapter with a three-factor design to see how ideas from two-factor designs extend to experiments with more than two factors.
+We will also study a three-factor design to see how ideas from two-factor designs extend to experiments with more than two factors.

 The analysis of factorial designs makes heavy use of the idea of contrasts, so make sure you understand that material well.